The King's School, Parramatta: History

 In January 1830, the archdeacon of New South Wales, William Grant Broughton, devised a plan for the establishment of grammar schools in the colony under the governorship of Sir Ralph Darling.
 The Duke of Wellington assisted in securing royal patronage, the text of which stated that with the authority of King George IV such schools would be named "The King's Schools".
 It is said, although no documentation exists, that royal sanction was granted by King William IV.
 Two schools were opened in 1832: the first in Pitt Street, Sydney, the other in George Street, Parramatta, 25 km inland.
 The former, opened in January, closed eight months later after the death of its first headmaster, while the Parramatta campus remained open under the stewardship of Robert Forrest, who was appointed headmaster in 1831.

-According to The King's School 1831–1981, on opening day, Monday, 13 February 1832, with a handful of pupils.
+The school opened on 13 February 1832, with a handful of pupils.
 Forrest was paid a salary of £100 per annum, but it was inclusive of a land and housing grant.
 From fees of £28 and £8 per annum for boarders and day pupils respectively he was expected to maintain boarders and pay the salaries of his assistants, whose fees were £4 per annum for each pupil taught.
 According to an article in the Australian Historical Society Journal in 1903, enrolment reached over 100 pupils before the end of the first year.

-By 1839, Forrest's health had deteriorated and he submitted his resignation.
-Ill-health caused the school to experience a rapid succession of headmasters in the following decade.
-William Clarke was appointed headmaster to replace Forrest, and John Troughton was appointed master in charge of boarders.
-Two years later W. W. Simpson became headmaster, but an epidemic of scarlet fever in 1843 forced his resignation.
-James Walker, a notable botanist and classical scholar, succeeded Simpson, but ill-health resulted in his resignation in December 1847.

-In 1848 Forrest returned to the school, which had now had 60 pupils, but he was again forced to resign due to illness in September 1853.
-In July 1854, Thomas Druitt was appointed headmaster and established military drill in April 1855, a compulsory subject overseen by W. Bamford.
-Druitt had been under the impression that his appointment was permanent and he refused to relinquish his position upon the arrival of his replacement, Frederick Armitage, in January 1855.
-It was not until the intervention of Bishop Frederic Barker in May 1855 that Druitt agreed to stand down.